coreeng/core-platform-docs/README.md

 # Reference Knowledge Platform Deployment

-Extend the CECG Knowledge Platform to add custom content and deploy to the CECG IDP.
+Extend the CECG Knowledge Platform to add custom content and deploy to the CECG Develoepr Platform.

 Needs the following variables set: